-The job of an RSA signer is to compute an eth root s of h modulo pq, where (pq, e) is the public key and h is a hash of the message being signed.
+The job of an RSA signer is to compute an eth root s of h modulo pq, where (pq,e) is the public key and h is a hash of the message being signed.
 This is the same as computing $s = h^d \mod pq$ for a suitable decryption exponent d.
-"RSA-CRT", the usual speed-oriented choice of RSA signature algorithm, computes an eth root $s_p$ of h modulo p as $h^{d_p} \mod p$ where $d_p = d \mod (p-1)$ , similarly computes an eth root $s_q$ of h modulo q, and combines $s_p$ with $s_q$ to obtain s.
+"RSA-CRT", the usual speed-oriented choice of RSA signature algorithm, computes an eth root s_p of h modulo p as $h^{d_p} \mod p$ where $d_p = d \mod (p-1)$, computes an eth root s_q of h modulo q, and combines s_p with s_q to obtain s.

-Now say the signer signs the same message again, but this time there is a fault in the computation of $s_p$ -anything that produces a wrong result; for example, a bit flip in $d_p$ .
-The resulting signature S will then be the same as the correct signature s modulo q but not modulo p, and the attacker can compute q as $gcd{S - s, pq}$ .
+Now say the signer signs the same message again, but this time there is a fault in the computation of s_p -anything that changes the output; e.g., a bit flip in d_p .
+The resulting signature S will then be the same as the correct signature s modulo q but not modulo p, and the attacker can compute q as $\gcd\{S-s,pq\}$.

-A variant by Lenstra [57] is to compute q as $gcd\{S^e - h, pq\}$ .
-This variant assumes that the attacker also sees the message being signed, but avoids the need for multiple signatures of one message, so the attack works with passive observation of objects that are normally sent in the clear, namely messages and signatures.
+A variant by Lenstra [72] is to compute q as $gcd\{S^e - h, pq\}$.
+This variant assumes that the attacker also sees the message m being signed, but avoids the need for multiple signatures of m, so the attack works with passive observation of objects that are normally sent in the clear, namely messages and signatures.

-One of the countermeasures suggested in [23] is to check signatures before releasing them.
-In real-world RSA, the encryption exponent e is chosen to be small, so the check adds very little to the cost of signing.
-But typical RSA descriptions don't include this check, and typical tests of RSA software don't detect the check, so it is easy to imagine RSA software being deployed without the check.
+One of the countermeasures suggested in [27] is to check signatures before releasing them.
+In real-world RSA, the exponent e is chosen to be small, so the check adds very little to the cost of signing.
+But typical RSA descriptions do not include this check, and typical tests of RSA software do not detect the check, so it is easy to imagine RSA software being deployed without the check.

-Sullivan-Sippe-Heninger-Wustrow [75] announced in 2022 that they had exploited faults to extract "private RSA keys associated with a top-10 Alexa site" and "browser-trusted wildcard certificates for organizations that used a popular VPN product".
-Some hosts were observed in [75, Section 5.3] to produce faulty signatures over months or even years, suggesting "that the errors they experience are persistent: disk corruption or memory corruption affecting the private key."
+Sullivan-Sippe-Heninger-Wustrow [96] announced in 2022 that they had exploited faults to extract "private RSA keys associated with a top-10 Alexa site" and "browser-trusted wildcard certificates for organizations that used a popular VPN product".
+[96, Section 5.3] found some hosts producing bad signatures for months, suggesting that faults "are persistent: disk corruption or memory corruption affecting the private key."
 Other faults were transient; perhaps a secret key was copied from disk to DRAM, then a bit flipped in DRAM, and then the same DRAM was reused for other data, wiping out the flipped bit.
-On the other hand, [75] reported unsuccessfully trying some possibilities for flipped bits.
-A different possibility considered in [75] is "failing hardware".
+On the other hand, [96] reported unsuccessfully trying some possibilities for flipped bits.
+Another hypothesis noted in [96] is "failing hardware".